 In This Article:

-Non-medical treatments are may be referred to as alternative or complementary care.
+Non-medical treatments may be referred to as alternative or complementary care.
 The term “alternative” should not imply inferior, but instead not traditional according to western medical standards.

 Many patients low back pain report relief from alternative treatments.
 Common options include: